 David oversees strategy, capital markets, and risk management for WHIREP, and is Co-Chair of the Investment Committee.
 Previously, David was the CEO of Landrock Capital LLC, WHIREP’s predecessor.
-Prior to founding Landrock, he was a Managing Director of Security Capital Research & Management (a subsidiary of JPMorgan), where he co-managed a $2 billion opportunistic real estate investment fund and led a team that originated and structured more than $1.8 billion of private investments in real estate operating companies, in approximately 30 separate transactions.
+Prior to founding Landrock, he was a Managing Director of Security Capital Research & Management (a subsidiary of JPMorgan), where he co-managed a $2 billion opportunistic real estate investment fund and led a team that originated and structured more than $1.8 billion of private investments in real estate operating companies.
 Previously, David was a Vice President at Lazard Frères & Co., where he focused primarily on mergers, acquisitions, restructuring, and capital markets transactions for real estate and lodging companies worldwide.
 He is a member of the Urban Land Institute, the Pension Real Estate Association and the Economic Club of Chicago.
-David serves as a member of the Board of Directors of the Jewish United Fund/Jewish Federation of Metropolitan Chicago, and as the Chair of the Investment Committee overseeing the organizations’ approximately $1.1 billion of endowment and pension plan assets.
-He is also a member of the Board of Trustees of the Bernard Zell Anshe Emet Day School, and a member of the Board of Trustees of the Bernard Zell Anshe Emet Day School, and a past member of the Jewish Federations of North America National Young Leadership Cabinet.
-David holds a B.A. in Art History, cum laude, from Yale University.
+David serves as a member of the Board of Directors of the Jewish United Fund/Jewish Federation of Metropolitan Chicago, and as a member and past Chair of the Investment Committee overseeing the organizations’ approximately $1.2 billion of endowment assets.
+He is also a member of the Board of Directors of the Bernard Zell Anshe Emet Day School Endowment Fund, a past member of the Board of Trustees of the Bernard Zell Anshe Emet Day School, and a past member of the Jewish Federations of North America National Young Leadership Cabinet.
+David holds a B.A., cum laude, in Art History from Yale University.